fogonwater/we-are-here/4_places/README.md

 Statistics New Zealand maintains two different sets of boundary definitions for each of New Zealand’s urban areas.
 The more liberal boundary includes large tracts of surrounding farmland and small satellite towns.
 We have displayed only the tighter boundary, which maps continuous built-up urban and suburban locales.
 Unfortunately, Statistics New Zealand does not publish population values for the tighter boundary.

 To estimate the populations inside the silhouette, we extracted area unit (AU) values from the Statistics New Zealand ‘Subnational Population Estimates’ table (2017).
-We calculated the aggregate population size for each urban area by selecting and summing all area units with centroids inside the urban area.
+We used QGIS to calculate the aggregate population size for each urban area by selecting and summing all area units with centroids inside the urban area.

 Statistics New Zealand: Subnational Population Estimates (UA, AU), by Age and Sex, at 30 June 1996, 2001, 2006–18 (2017 boundaries)